-The undertakings concerned must refrain from implementing the concentration for one month following the notification of the concentration (unless, at their request, COMCO has authorised them to do so for good cause).
-If within the one month period no notice of the opening of an in-depth investigation is given (or if COMCO notifies the undertakings of the clearance of the transaction, whichever is earlier), the concentration can be completed.
+The undertakings concerned must refrain from implementing the concentration for one month following the notification of the concentration, unless, at their request, COMCO has authorised them to do so for good cause, which is normally not the case.
+If within the one month period no notice of the opening of an indepth investigation is given (or if COMCO notifies the undertakings of the clearance of the transaction, whichever is earlier), the concentration can be completed.